oVirt/ovirt-site/source/feature/sla/optaplanner.html.md

 *   Set up a reverse proxy (nginx or apache) with SSL certificates (see the README file for details)
 *   Check if the firewall allows external access to the port where your proxy serves the content (443/tcp for SSL enabled optimizer).
 *   If you performed a fresh installation of Jetty on Fedora 19, you must remove the demonstration configuration file for Jetty to start - /usr/share/jetty/start.d/900-demo.ini
-*   Start the optimizer - service ovirt-optimizer start or systemctl start ovirt-optimizer.
+*   Start the optimizer - service ovirt-optimizer-jboss start or systemctl start ovirt-optimizer-jboss.
 (Versions 0.8 and older do not have proper service files, but everything works if you start the application server using their scripts - systemctl start jboss-as or /usr/share/java/jetty/bin/jetty.sh for example).
 *   Check the logs in /var/log/ovirt-optimizer/jboss or in the Jetty log directory and you should see that ovirt-optimizer detected some cluster(s) and tried to compute a solution.

 ### Installing the UI